licui3936/max-app-test/README.md

-# Hadouken Application Template
+# Max Application Test

-A simple unopinionated Hadouken application template.
-The purpose of this repository is to allow users to get started with Hadouken immediately by providing a development setup that does not require initial configuration.
-The setup has minimal dependencies and the feature set is intentionally limited.
-Any further configuration can be achieved by editing the `app.json` file: [Application Config](https://openfin.co/application-config/).
+A simple app to test max number of applications that can be opened.

 ### What you get: